Consensys/quorum/docs/Privacy/Tessera/Tessera Services/Enclave.md

 - encrypting raw payloads for given sender
 - decrypting transactions for a given recipient (or sender)
 - adding new recipients for existing payloads

-### Private Key Generation Algorithm
-The following steps detail the technique used to manage the private keys:

- 1. Given a password P
- 2. Generate random Argon2id  nonce
- 3. Generate random NaCl secretbox  nonce
- 4. Stretch P using Argon2id (and the Argon2id nonce) into a 32-byte master key (MK)
- 5. Encrypt Private key in secretbox using secretbox nonce and Argon2i-stretched MK

 ### Where does the Enclave sit in the private transaction flow?